slasktrat/com.tibber/README.md

 #### Conditions
 - Current price below/above
 - Outdoor temperature below/above
-&nbsp;
+- Current price is at the lowest among the next [x] hours
+- Current price is at the highest among the next [x] hours
+- Current price is [x] percent below average of the next [y] hours
+- Current price is [x] percent above average of the next [y] hours &nbsp;
 #### Actions
 - Send push notification (through Tibber app)